 More than 46 million returns have been filed through the Free File program since it began in 2003.

 "We would love to have more," says Tim Hugo, executive director of the Clifton, Virginia-based Free File Alliance, but he points to the program's overall contribution to e-filing.

 "We get people in the door for e-filing, people who've never e-filed before," says Hugo.
 "They may go to a commercial product later on, but they will continue to e-file.
 We are very pleased with that."

 Hugo says the program also has evolved to meet taxpayer needs.
 "We look at Free File as a 3-legged stool," he says.
 "There is the traditional Free File, fillable forms and VITA providing services to every income."

 Working with VITA

-Free File also is continuing its work with the federal Volunteer Income Tax Assistance program, popularly known as VITA.
+The filing needs of lower-income taxpayers are addressed through Free File's continuing partnership with the federal Volunteer Income Tax Assistance program, popularly known as VITA.